getlago/lago-docs/docs/guide/07_coupons.md

 :::

 ## Application scope
-Coupons are deducted from future invoices.
+Coupons are deducted from future subscription invoices.
 As mentioned previously, the value of the coupon is deducted from the amount of the invoice before tax.

 For coupons whose value is a fixed amount:
 - When **the coupon only applies once** and its value is higher than the invoice amount, the remaining unused amount will be applied to the following invoices, until the coupon is totally consumed or removed; and